How Much Car Insurance Do You Need?

 In most states, laws require you to get at least two types of liability insurance to drive legally.

-In addition, there are other provisions that are not required by state law, but will be required by a lender if you have a loan on your vehicle, or if it’s leased.
+In addition, other provisions are not required by state law but will be required by a lender if you have a loan on your vehicle or if it's leased.

-Below are descriptions of state and lender required coverage provisions and the reasons why you’ll need them.
+Below are descriptions of state and lender-required coverage provisions and why you need them.

 Bodily injury liability

-The terms may vary based on your state laws, but for the most part it will cover up to your limits for medical and funeral expenses, pain and suffering, and legal defense in the case of a lawsuit.
+The terms may vary based on your state laws, but for the most part, they will cover up to your limits for medical and funeral expenses, pain and suffering, and legal defense in the case of a lawsuit.

 Property damage liability

-However, one important exclusion is that it does not cover damage to your car.
-That will be covered by the next provision.
+However, one crucial exclusion is that it does not cover damage to your car.
+The following provision will cover that.